w3c/aria/documentation/process.md

 ## Issues
 1. An issue is made on the ARIA repository
 2. New issues are "triaged" at the next ARIA WG meeting.
 During triage, the following happens:
-   - A release label is added for purposes of prioritizing whether the issue is resolved in the current release of ARIA or a subsequent release.
+   - A release label is added for purposes of prioritizing which year we expect to be able to resolve the problem or feature request.
    - WG members are assigned to the issue if appropriate.
    - If the issue clearly needs group discussion, the "agenda" label is added to the issue in order for the issue to be scheduled for discussion at a later meeting.
 3. WG members can add the "agenda" label to any issue they feel needs more discussion in order to reach consensus.